Saturn91/saturn-91-made-with-godot-widget/addons/made_with_godot/README.md

 # Made With Godot Widget

 ## Data Source
 This plugin fetches developer showcase data from a remote file hosted on GitHub.
 The data includes developer names, project information, images, and URLs.
 Users can contribute their own data sets by forking the data repository and submitting a pull request (PR) with their additions or changes.

 - **Data repository:** [https://github.com/Saturn91/made-with-godot-data](https://github.com/Saturn91/made-with-godot-data)
 - To add your own data, fork the repository above, add your entry, and open a PR.

+## Credits & Ease of Use
+For ease of use, I copied the content of the [https://kenyoni-software.github.io/godot-addons/addons/qr_code/](https://kenyoni-software.github.io/godot-addons/addons/qr_code/) Godot QR code addon and adjusted it slightly for my needs.
+Please refer to their project for the original source and more details.

 ## Plugin Functionality
 This Godot addon provides a widget that displays a list of developers and their Godot projects, including: